jdevfullstack-tutorials/what-is-github/README.md

 or

-your dashboard
+go to your dashboard

 <https://github.com/>

-at the left side you will be seeing Repositories click `New`.
+at the left side you will be seeing `Repositories` section click `New`.

 Also, to practice copying another repo, if you are viewing this as page, click